“Good” Parenting

 –Mk 10:17-18

-Although this idol always became visible when my children acted out, it was within the day to day experiences that it finally showed its face for me to see.
-The day to day experiences of watching my boys grow into new phases of life.
+Although this idol always became visible when my children acted out, it was within the day-to-day experiences that it finally showed its face for me to see.
+The daily experiences of watching my boys grow into new phases of life.
 Phases of naturally testing boundaries.
-And phases where they struggle in a healthy way between depending on us as parents yet desiring to discover who they are for themselves.
+And phases where they struggle healthily between depending on us as parents and desiring to discover who they are for themselves.
 And it was through this natural tension of my children needing me yet at the same time growing within their independence that the control I thought I had over them got exposed.
-And it is was then that I could see just how much I needed them to fulfill me.
-Especially my desire of being a “good” parent.
-This was the hard truth that helped me get refocused off of me and onto them.
+And it was then that I could see just how much I needed them to fulfill me.
+Especially my desire to be a “good” parent.
+This hard truth helped me get refocused off of me and onto them.

 I remember when my son Jack first began going to nursery school.
-I remember the fear that was in him every morning not wanting me to leave his sight when I dropped him off.
-So much so, he spent his first day hiding underneath a table.
-But what I remember most wasn’t so much his fear, but the fear that resided in me during those weeks and months.
-I remember not being able to sleep the night before he would have school, knowing that he would cry and not want to let go of my leg the next morning.
-These days always left questioning how I could do this to my son and allow him to go through this.
-Yet nestled within this great fear for him, was my fear of not being a “good” parent.
+I remember his fear every morning, not wanting me to leave his sight when I dropped him off, so much so that he spent his first day hiding underneath a table.
+But what I remember most wasn’t his fear, but the fear that resided in me during those weeks and months.
+I remember not being able to sleep the night before he would have school, knowing that he would cry and not want to let go of my leg the following day.
+I always wondered how I could do this to my son and allow him to go through this.
+Yet nestled within this great fear for him was my fear of not being a “good” parent.

-Last week I watched this same Jack ski down the Alps on a Friday and play in a soccer tournament on Saturday where he was the only English speaking child in the tournament.
+Last week, I watched this same Jack ski down the Alps on a Friday and play in a soccer tournament on Saturday, where he was the only English-speaking child in the tournament.
 What a moment for him.
-And yet when I watched him, I couldn’t help but think about those days dropping him off at school in tears, both his and mine.
-And it was within this moment that I realized that he never needed me to be “good”, he needs me to be present.
+And yet, when I watched him, I couldn’t help but think about those days dropping him off at school in tears, both his and mine.
+At this moment, I realized that he never needed me to be “good”; he needed me to be present.

-Present to him and to whatever needs he might have on that given day.
+My simple presence to him and to whatever needs he might have on that day made the difference.
 Even the days when he doesn’t need me.
 Knowing that I will be there when he comes home from being on his own is all that he truly desires.

 Parenting is hard.
 Parenting is exhausting.
 Parenting is frightening.
 We all are doing our best with who we are today.
 And yet, parenting can also help us see a larger truth about ourselves, our kids, and our relationship with God because it can expose our hearts in ways that few other roles can do.
 And for that, I am grateful.
 For it has been through this role of fatherhood that I have experienced the grace of seeing things within me that need to be exposed…exposed so that they may be converted.